- About Us

 Most academic planning forms are handled by major advisors.
 Political science majors should make an appointment with the advisor for political science.
 Appointments are made via an online scheduling system.
 Please see the PS advising page for a brief description of it and details on accessing it.
 Prior the appointment, please fill out the form completely and email a copy to the advisor before your meeting.
-Unless the form can be easily changed during the appointment (Form 48’s are done in pencil, for example), please e-mail a copy to the advisor before the meeting.
 During the appointment, we will check the form and the courses on it thoroughly.

 There is no capstone paper, project, or internship requirement for the political science degree.
 However, these experiences and other outside-the-classroom opportunities are highly encouraged, as they are great learning opportunities and resume builders.